IndaPlus22/melvinbe-sockets/README.md

 * Open the project solution in at least Visual Studio 2019 (any lower may or may not work).
 * Build the application through Visual studio.

-Note: If you want to run the server on anything else than LocalHost, you will have to change the code manually :)
+Note: If you want to run the server on any other IP address than LocalHost, you will have to change it manually in code :)

 ### Run:
 * To start a server: Run the Server.exe file located at <b>\Server\bin\Release\net6.0\Server.exe</b>.
 * To start a client: Run the SocketLeague.exe located at <b>\Server\bin\Release\net6.0\SocketLeague.exe</b>.

-## Known issues
+## Possible Improvements
 * Thread safety in this program is basically non-existant, but it seems to work anyways.
+* The server was originally supposed to support multiple games at once but I ran out of time
+* Some UI to keep scores would also be nice